SMA Engines

-SMA Engines (Société de Motorisations Aéronautiques) is a French manufacturer of Diesel engines for light aircraft, located in Bourges.
-A subsidiary of Safran, SMA engine production is currently limited to one model, the SMA SR305-230, which has received a Supplemental Type Certificate for installation in the Cessna 182Q and R. The engine uses standard jet fuel, readily available at airports worldwide.
+SMA Engines (Société de Motorisations Aéronautiques) is a French manufacturer of diesel engines for light aircraft, located in Bourges.
+A subsidiary of Safran, SMA engine production is currently limited to one model, the SMA SR305-230, which has received a Supplemental Type Certificate for installation in the Cessna 182Q and R. The engine uses jet fuel, readily available at airports worldwide.

 History

 SMA was founded in 1997 as a 50/50 joint venture between SOCATA and Renault Sport to develop a diesel engine for light aircraft.
 SNECMA also entered the joint venture with a one-third interest in June 2000.
 The prefix of the engines changed to SR, for SNECMA-Renault.
 In 2005, Safran bought out the other partners to become the sole owner of SMA.

-On 25 September 2020 Safran announced the sale of the SR305 and SR460 engine programs to Röder Praezision Group GmbH.
+On 25 September 2020 Safran announced the sale of the SR305 and SR460 engine programs to Röder Group.